 What is TOPS?

-The TOPS Program is a 2-year portfolio or 4-year certificate program that focuses on 4 basic transition areas: Academics, Employment, Independent Living, and Self-Determination & Student Development.
+The TOPS Program is a 2-year portfolio or 4-year certificate program that focuses on 4 basic transition areas: Academics, Career Development, Independent Living, and Self-Determination.

 The TOPS program is not a degree granting program but a catalyst for employment and/or a bridge to degree granting programs.